dongjuns/dongjuns.github.io/_posts/2020-08-19-RoadDamageDetector.md

 just copy your libcudnn.so to your path, like /usr/local/cuda/lib64/

 - Experiment
-yolo family, v3,v4 and v5
+yolo family, v3, v4 and v5
 Japan: Japan, InJa, InJaCz
 India: India, InJa, InJaCz
 Czech: Czech, CzJa, InJaCz

-v5 is good than other versions,

-0.49: v4 CzInJa, v4 CzInJa, v5 Ja 0.4

-Ensemble using multiple models,

 - For yolo, this is not easy to train well with mAP.
 so, I decided to train the tiny model and tune it, then check out the result mAP.